mbhulin/OrientTutorialSimple/motivation.md

 # Sample Application
 ##Students of a University Attend Courses
 Regard a **university**.
-Of course the university stores information about **students** in a database: name, date of birth, gender, ... .
-The university offers **courses** of which information is also stored in the database: subject, description, credit points, learning objectives, ... .
+Of course the university stores information about **Students** in a database: name, date of birth, gender, ... .
+The university offers **Courses** of which information is also stored in the database: subject, description, credit points, learning objectives, ... .

 We consider also two relations:
 * The students **attend** courses and get grades in exams.